chessbr/shuup-br/README.md

 # Shoop-BR
-A Shoop add-on for custom Brazilian e-commerces
+A Shoop add-on for custom Brazilian e-commerce

 ## Installation (development)